wizardzcustomkb/60oec/README.md

 I am still working on this project and I will keep maintain it if there is any changes.
 I have few things to cover that I will list them below.

-to use this keyboard for fabricatin with the manufactors you will need to provide the following.
+to use this keyboard for fabrication with the manufactors you will need to provide the following.

 ## To do list:
 1. Add mx plate to the repo (DXF & Step files).